 The Professional Development Institute

 The PDI program objective is to enhance resource/financial management knowledge and skills, as well as share best practices toward meeting the complex challenges of today’s fiscal environment.
-The PDI focus is on education and training, with more than 20 hours of educational sessions and speakers, and the ability to earn up to 21 Continuing Professional Education (CPE) units.
-These sessions meet the National Association of State Boards of Accounting standards.
+Defense financial managers in the public and private sectors converge annually for this three-day event to focus on education and training, with more than 20 hours of educational sessions and speakers, and the ability to earn up to 50+ Continuing Professional Education (CPE) units*.

 DoD Event Approval